-- (a) to develop action plans, programmes and measures for the control of pollution as required by the Barcelona Convention and its Protocols and by the decisions and recommendations of the Contracting Parties; and - (b) to implement the action plans, programmes and measures for the control of pollution adopted by the Contracting Parties.
+- 6.4 The specific objectives of this programme element shall be: - (a) to develop action plans, programmes and measures for the control of pollution as required by the Barcelona Convention and its Protocols and by the decisions and recommendations of the Contracting Parties; and - (b) to implement the action plans, programmes and measures for the control of pollution adopted by the Contracting Parties.

-- 6.5 The stated objectives shall be achieved by: - (a) providing an assessment of the magnitude and intensity of the problem, which is to be tackled by the measures ("assessment document"), including a scientifically sound rationale for pollution control measures, taking into account ecotoxicological criteria and the precautionary principle17; - (b) formulation of proposals for action plans, programmes and measures for the control of pollution, taking into account article 4.4 of the Barcelona Convention (1995)18 and the feasibility of implementing the measures in the Mediterranean region; - (c) formal adoption of the proposed action plans, programmes and measures, or of their amended versions, by the Contracting Parties; - (d) development of technical guidelines for the implementation of adopted action plans, programmes and measures; and - (e) implementation by the Contracting Parties of the adopted action plans, programmes and measures for the control of pollution.
+- 6.5 The stated objectives shall be achieved by: - (a) providing an assessment of the magnitude and intensity of the problem, which is to be tackled by the measures ("assessment document"), including a scientifically sound rationale for pollution control measures, taking into account ecotoxicological criteria and the precautionary principle; - (b) formulation of proposals for action plans, programmes and measures for the control of pollution, taking into account article 4.4 of the Barcelona Convention (1995) and the feasibility of implementing the measures in the Mediterranean region; - (c) formal adoption of the proposed action plans, programmes and measures, or of their amended versions, by the Contracting Parties; - (d) development of technical guidelines for the implementation of adopted action plans, programmes and measures; and - (e) implementation by the Contracting Parties of the adopted action plans, programmes and measures for the control of pollution.

-- A high degree of cooperation and coordination will be required among the Secretariat, the Contracting Parties, the National Coordinators for MED POL, as well as the relevant Regional Activity Centres of MAP, the specialized agencies of the United Nations system (see footnote 13) as well as the relevant international and intergovernmental organizations to implement the activities listed above. - 6.7 The priorities for the formulation of action plans, programmes and measures, as well as the timetable for the development of proposals, shall be determined by the Contracting Parties.
+A high degree of cooperation and coordination will be required among the Secretariat, the Contracting Parties, the National Coordinators for MED POL, as well as the relevant Regional Activity Centres of MAP, the specialized agencies of the United Nations system (see footnote 13) as well as the relevant international and intergovernmental organizations to implement the activities listed above.

-17 Article 4.3 of the Barcelona Convention (1995).
+&lt;sup>17 Article 4.3 of the Barcelona Convention (1995).